 - If the company ceased trading would remaining assets be distributed for social/environmental purposes

-- One month before your renewal is due you will be sent a reminder email, asking you to advise us of any changes together with payment.
-The online renewal form asks for some basic information about changes to your constitution, your recent accounts and achievements.
-If you remain eligible and provide payment, your licence will remain in place.
+One month before your renewal is due you will be sent a reminder email, asking you to advise us of any changes.
+The online renewal form asks for some basic information about changes to your constitution, your recent accounts and achievements, and information about your social impact.
+If you remain eligible, you will be invoiced and on payment your licence will be renewed.

 Simply, agree to the Terms and Conditions and we’ll help you complete the online form.

-When you register for the Mark and you will be sent your login details by email.
-Verify your login and you can complete the form or we’ll help you.
+When you apply for the Mark and you will be sent confirmation details by email.
+If you have any queries, we’ll help you.